maxi-blocks/maxi-blocks/README.md

 **700+ free patterns and templates:** Start your project with a huge library of ready-to-use patterns.
 **13.4K designer icons and shapes:** Customize your designs with a wide collection of icons and shapes.
 **Style cards functionality:** Change your page or website\'s look easily with 100 unique style cards.
 **Pro template library:** Enhance your design experience with 806 patterns built, and 2500 more designs waiting to be built.
 You’ll get more variety and inspiration to help you work faster.
-Our templates can help you reach new audiences.
+Our templates can help you reach new audiences. [pro library](https://maxiblocks.com/pro-library/) | [demo library](https://maxiblocks.com/demo/)

 🧩 ### Maxi components
 Build your site with components made for speedy design: